bitslice7/auto-annotated-portfolio/content/pages/index.md

       actions:
         justifyContent: flex-start
     text: |
-      Here's a stock image of a woman to prove it.
+      Here's a bad drawing of the hoodie to prove it.
   - type: HeroSection
     title: The TEE
     subtitle: ''